ANU-charlotte/Deep-Bushfire-Detection/README.md

 *Click on image to view the current detection model tested on test videos.
 Alternatively: https://www.youtube.com/watch?v=TxacQpGA7D0

 This project aims to study how different state-of-the-arts detection / segmentation models would perform on our smoke data obtained from fire tower cameras around the ACT.
-The goal is to apply both weakly-supervised learning with bounding-box labels, as well as fully-supervised learning with fully labelled image segmentations to the models and evaluate their performance.
+The goal is to apply both weakly-supervised learning with bounding-box labels.

 The dataset features 2686 bounding-box labelled smoke images, 1879 has been assigned for training, 393 for validation and 396 for testing.